Checklist for accessible Word documents

 Using numbered or bulleted lists in documents can be a very useful way of breaking up complex, content-heavy information, making it easier to read and follow.

-6. Ensure hyperlinks make sense as standalone information
+6. Make sure hyperlinks make sense as standalone information

 Screenshot of a Microsoft Word document with the heading "Checklist for accessible Word documents".

-7. Assess the accessibility of your document using Microsoft Word’s built-in checker
+You can check the accessibility of your document in Word by using its built-in Accessibility Checker.

 For more complex documents, you will need to consider the accessibility of data tables, use of colours and metadata.
 Check out our factsheet on creating accessible documents for more information.

-If you're interested in learning the steps needed to make inclusive Word documents and PowerPoint presentations, we can teach you in our how to create accessible documents and presentations training course.
+Learn how to make Word documents and PowerPoint presentations accessible on our how to create accessible documents and presentations training course.

 Discover our eLearning modules